OZI-Project/.github/profile/README.md

 ### Continuous Integration and Deployment

-* Dependencies for the packaging process should be managed like actual source dependencies.
+* Dependencies for the packaging process should be managed like source dependencies.
 * A publishing tool should provide templated workflows:
   * [x] checkpoint - run dist, test, and lint checks; procure signed test log artifacts
   * [x] release - build [sigstore](https://sigstore.dev/) signed wheel and source releases